 Associate Director of Music & Organist

-Jason has extensive experience as a church musician and organist.
-Before being appointed organist at St. Thomas Episcopal Church in Terrace Park, Ohio, Jason was organist at Northminster Presbyterian Church in Kansas City, Missouri, and also served as organist at First Presbyterian Church in Idaho Falls, Idaho.
-Jason also actively serves in the Church of Jesus Christ of Latter-day Saints in many music capacities and has served in the LDS church in music capacities for over 25 years.
+Jason has extensive experience as a church musician and organist, serving in churches in Idaho and Missouri before coming to St. Thomas.
+Jason also actively serves in the Church of Jesus Christ of Latter-day Saints in many music capacities and has served in the Church of Jesus Christ in music capacities for over 30 years.
 Jason has played in and performed in many venues throughout the United States and Hungary.
 Jason actively recitals in the famed Mormon Tabernacle and the LDS Conference Center in Salt Lake City, Utah as a Guest Organist at Temple Square, playing on the world famous V/206 Aeolian Skinner Organ in the Mormon Tabernacle and the V/130 Schoenstein Organ in the Conference Center.
-Jason was recently a finalist for the post of Tabernacle Organist in Salt Lake City.